Unseen Hughes Poem Details Sylvia Plath's Suicide

 From the beginning, many of Plath's fans blamed Hughes.
 And for years he responded with silence.
 Today, a British magazine is publishing a poem by Hughes never seen before.
 It's called "Last Letter."
 And in it Hughes finally spoke of that sad event.
 Here's an excerpt read for the BBC by novelist Melvyn Bragg at the moment Hughes was informed of Plath's death.

-Mr. MELVYN BRAGG (Author): Then a voice like a selected weapon - or a measured injection - coolly delivered its four words deep into my ear.
+MELVYN BRAGG: Then a voice like a selected weapon - or a measured injection - coolly delivered its four words deep into my ear.
 Your wife is dead.

 MONTAGNE: And this is important, obviously, because of this long controversy, but also because of the stature of both Plath and Hughes.

 REEVES: Of course we now know - and it was known back then too, but you know, these were different times - that Plath was suffering from depression.
 A complex, terrible condition which was far less well recognized back then than it is today.

 MONTAGNE: And what's the reaction been to this discovery, if you will, of this new poem about the suicide?

 REEVES: Hughes was Britain's poet laureate.
 The current holder of that post, Carol Ann Duffy, has been talking about this new poem.
 And she says that "Last Letter" is almost unbearable to read and says it seems to touch a deeper, darker place than any poem that Ted Hughes has written.